Wildlife

 Hedgehogs are attracted into a tunnel, leaving their footprints.
 This enables members to know whether they have hedgehogs visiting their gardens.
 The 5p shows the scale.

 Please help local Hedgehogs.
 Leave an area of your garden a little wild to leave some cover and a natural feeding area.
 Reduce the frequency of cutting your lawn, Hedgehogs will tear off long grass to help make summer nests.
 Make sure there is access from your garden into your neighbour’s garden and encourage your neighbour to do the same to help Hedgehogs move around the village without needing to use the roads so much.
 Consider buying or building a Hedgehog nest box to give them somewhere to hibernate or give birth.
 Consider feeding them but avoid bread, milk and fish-based cat food.
 Also be aware that anything you feed with could also attract rats!
-Be very careful when using a strimmer, and use an absolute minimum of slug pellets and other insecticides.
+Be very careful when using a strimmer, and do not use slug pellets or other insecticides.

 Hedgehogs are nocturnal nomads.
 These spiny mammals can travel between one and two miles a night to forage for food.
 While classified as insectivores, hedgehogs may also eat slugs, baby mice, frogs, fish, worms, small snakes, eggs, vegetables and even fruit.
 They can also be given cooked meats such as chicken or turkey.